Fire Country Flora

 - partnerships with conservation & community organizations in the Sierra foothillsWe’re especially interested in connecting with people who have experience in native plants, restoration, nonprofit development, community education, or local land stewardship.

-Fire Country Flora is still taking root.Sign up for occasional updates about native plants, seed stewardship, volunteer opportunities, and ways to support thoughtful land care in fire country.
+Fire Country Flora is still taking root.Sign up for updates about native plants, seed stewardship, volunteer opportunities, and ways to support thoughtful land care in fire country.
 We will not share your information.